aws-solutions-library-samples/guidance-for-incremental-data-exports-on-aws/README.md

 2. An S3 folder for the Spark scripts (“spark-script-bucket”)
 3. An S3 folder for the Iceberg table (“iceberg-bucket”) as well as a generated schema definition file

 You can use the same S3 bucket for all these with different prefixes, or you can use different buckets.
-We recommend you follow S3 security best practices when you setup S3 buckets.
+We recommend you follow [S3 security best practices](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html) when you setup S3 buckets.

 **Step 1: Perform a full export from your DynamoDB table**

 You’ll get things started with a full export of your DynamoDB table.
 This step is only done once.

-To do a full export, navigate to the Exports to S3 section in your DynamoDB console and choose Export to S3.
+1. To do a full export, navigate to the **Exports to S3** section in your DynamoDB console and choose Export to S3.

-Specify a DynamoDB table, an S3 bucket **(<dynamodb-export-bucket>)**, and an optional prefix.
-Select Full export and select Export from an earlier point in time.
+2. Specify a DynamoDB table, an S3 bucket ```(<dynamodb-export-bucket>)```, and an optional prefix.
+Select **Full export** and select **Export from an earlier point in time**.
 Pick a nice round number time value from the recent past for simplicity.
 This will then be the starting time of your first incremental export.
 If you’re doing hourly exports, pick a recent top of the hour.
-In this example we will use **2023-10-01 12:00:00** in the local time zone.
-Select DynamoDB JSON as your output type, pick the encryption key, and choose Export.
+In this example we will use ```2023-10-01 12:00:00``` in the local time zone.
+Select **DynamoDB JSON** as your output type, pick the encryption key, and choose **Export**.

 ![Solutions Screen-1](./img/solutions-screen-1.jpeg)

-For more details on how to do a full export, see AWS documentation on DynamoDB exports.
+For more details on how to do a full export, see AWS documentation on [DynamoDB exports[(https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/S3DataExport.HowItWorks.html).

 Once the full export completes, you will see the output in your S3 bucket.